ganga-devs/GangaGSoC2024/README.md

 ## Interfacing Ganga

-The purpose of this challenge is to illustrate that you can think about what it will require to interface Ganga and the Snakemake system.
+The purpose of this challenge is to demonstrate that you can communicate with a Large Language Model in a programmatic way.
+Which LLM you use is for you to decide and the performance of the LLM itself (in terms of the quality of the replies) is irrelevant.

-1) Install [Snakemake](https://snakemake.readthedocs.io/) by making it a dependency of your GSoC project.
-Once installed, you might want to work yourself through the [short tutorial](https://snakemake.readthedocs.io/en/stable/tutorial/short.html) to get the general idea of how it works.
+1) Create code that sets up a conversation with an LLM of your choice.
-2) Write a `Snakefile` that will execute your ganga job that you used for counting words above.
-The `input` to your `rule all` should be the file that your script writes with the number of words.
-Remember that you can execute a script in Ganga from the shell as `ganga script.py`.
-You probably want to use `sleep_until_completed` again to make your script block the execution flow until the Ganga job has finished.
+2) Craft a set of questions to the LLM that will make it write code that can execute a job in Ganga that will calculate an approximation to the number pi using an accept-reject simulation method will one million simulations.
+The job should be split into a number of subjobs that each do thousand simulations.
-3) Try to implement a solution where you are not using `sleep_until_completed` and the script starting the Ganga job is simply starting it but finish without producing the output file.
-This should make `snakemake` fail as the output is not produced.
-Now implement a way such that you can run `snakemake` a bit later.
-If the Ganga job has not finished yet, Snakemake should not start a new Ganga job, but simply fail again.
-If on the other hand the Ganga job has finished, snakemake should carry on as the output is now produced.
-You might need to introduce some artificial delay in your Ganga job to test this.
-This last bit might seems artificial but it is not unusual that Ganga jobs can take many hours or indeed days to finish.
+3) Write a test that executes the proposed code.
+The test should succeed if the test tries to execute the code in Ganga.
+It doesn't matter if the code proposed by the LLM works.

 ## Feedback on challenge
 You are welcome to seek feedback on your solution to the challenges while they are still work in progress.
 For feedback PM @egede, @masmith and @arichard in MatterMost.
 Make sure that you have given access in Github to us as directed above.